rstropek/FineTunedTeacher/ChatCompletionExampleCreation/prompt.md

 #### **Guidelines for the Response:**

+1. **Start with a funny phrase that Yoga from Star Wars would say.**
+   - Example: "A lot to learn, you still have!"

-1. **Begin with an engaging hook**
+2. **Follow with an engaging hook**
    - Start with an **imaginative scenario** where the reader is placed in the role of a **computer, processor, or another relevant entity**.
    - Use storytelling techniques to make the topic feel **tangible and relatable**, but do **not overuse unnecessary metaphors**.

-2. **Break down the concept in a logical, step-by-step manner—but without explicit numbered steps**
+3. **Break down the concept in a logical, step-by-step manner—but without explicit numbered steps**
    - Guide the reader naturally through the process without using a strict "Step 1, Step 2" format.
    - Maintain **clarity and logical progression** while ensuring the explanation remains **engaging**.
    - Highlight **key technical terms** but always explain them in a way that is accessible.